 Read the blog posts:

-by Federico Bonaglia, Deputy Director, OECD Development Centre, and Sebastian Nieto Parra, Head of Latin America and the Caribbean Unit, OECD Development Centre.
+by Sebastián Nieto Parra, Head of Latin America and the Caribbean Unit, OECD Development Centre and René Orozco, Economist, Latin America and the Caribbean Unit, OECD Development Centre

 Is COVID-19 widening educational gaps in Latin America?
 Three lessons for urgent policy action